 - Place the Kashmiri chillies in a small glass bowl with the vinegar and two tablespoons of water and allow to soak for 15 minutes.

 - Place the soaked chillies, turmeric, toasted coriander seeds, peppercorns, garlic, ½ cup of water into a blender and process to a fine paste.

-- Place the masala paste in a pan, with one cup of water and bring to a simmer over a medium heat.
-Once simmering add the finely sliced onions and mix well.
+- Place the masala paste in a pan, with one cup of water and bring to a simmer over medium heat.
+Once simmering, add the finely sliced onions and mix well.
 Simmer for five minutes, or until the onions soften, stirring frequently.

 - Add the tamarind water and reduce the heat.
 Simmer, stirring frequently for two minutes.

 - Add the salt and the sliced chillies.
 Cook for two minutes, stirring frequently until the chillies release their aroma and the sauce thickens slightly.
 Be careful not to overcook the sauce

 - Add the coconut milk, mix well, and bring the sauce to a gentle simmer.

 - Add the fish in a single layer into the sauce.
 Spoon sauce over the top of the fish, cover the pan and simmer for five to ten minutes, or until the fish is just cooked.
 Do not stir the fish, but spoon sauce over the fish.

 - When cooked, remove from heat, arrange fish pieces in a bowl, and pour some sauce over.
 Garnish with coriander leaves and serve.